Jump to content

 • Even if everyone has the same approach, the reasons why you do things and the way you approach the inevitable trade-offs can show unique insight.

-• If you can show better alignment with the customer’s goals, then you can show better results, even from the same exact offering.
+• If you can show better alignment with the customer’s goals, then you can show better results, even from the exact same offering.

 The easiest way to differentiate your proposal is not based on what you offer.
 It's based on why you chose to offer it that way.
+Each additional reason is a potential differentiator.

 Let's discuss your challenges with preparing proposals and winning new business...